h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_Quiz.md

 - Class $-1$: $(0, 1)$, $(1, 0)$, $(0, 0)$

 #### Task
-1. Draw these points on a coordinate system and sketch a possible separating hyperplane (you can use graph paper or a simple sketch)
+1. Draw these points on a coordinate system and sketch a possible separating hyperplane
 2. For the hyperplane $w_1 x_1 + w_2 x_2 + b = 0$ with $w_1 = 1$, $w_2 = 1$, $b = -2$, verify that this hyperplane separates the two classes
 3. Calculate the functional margin for each training point using this hyperplane
 4. Calculate the geometric margin for the point $(2, 3)$